gardener/gardener/docs/usage/network_policies.md

 As part of the seed reconciliation flow, the `gardenlet` deploys various Prometheus instances into the `garden` namespace.
 See also [this document](../development/monitoring-stack.md) for more information.
-Each pod that should be scraped for metrics be these instances must have a `Service` which is annotated with
+Each pod that should be scraped for metrics by these instances must have a `Service` which is annotated with

 ```yaml
 annotations: